What you need to know about COVID-19 in B.C. on Wednesday | CBC News

 - Provincial health officer Dr. Bonnie Henry will give her daily update at 3 p.m.
 PT.

-- As of Tuesday afternoon, 138 patients were hospitalized, including 66 in intensive care.
+- As of Tuesday, 134 COVID-19 patients were in hospital, including 58 in intensive care.

+B.C. passed a milestone this week, recording more than 1,500 confirmed cases of COVID-19 to date.
+Seventy-two people have died of the disease.

+Provincial health officer Dr. Bonnie Henry announced 27 new confirmed cases on Tuesday, bringing the total to date to 1,517.

 - Your guide to financial help available for people in B.C. affected by the crisis